 Know someone else who is following this goes-against-reason and goes-against-human-history diet?
 Do them a favor and forward this video to them: it could save their life!

-So many functions in our body depend on enough saturated fats in the diet.
-Brain and nerve tissue, sex and stress hormone and vitamin D are just some of the reasons to eat the way humans have been eating for centuries.
+So many functions in our body depend on enough saturated fat.
+Brain and nerve tissue, sex and stress hormone and vitamin D, and even laser hair removals are just some of the reasons to eat the way humans have been eating for centuries.
 Children are frighteningly affected by a low fat diet, and, yet, almost all the refrigerators that I’ve opened, of family and friends, have the tell tale sign of this brainwashing: 1%, 2% or skim milk!

 Gosh, do you all not realize you’re stealing from your children?